 Typically, an ice cream machine has a removable bowl you can detach and clean by hand.
-The rest of the machine will wipe down with a warm cloth and soap.
+The rest of the machine will need to be wiped down with a warm cloth and soap.

 How long should an ice cream maker last?

 If cared for properly, an ice cream machine will last for years.
-It’s not a bad idea to purchase additional warranty if the emotor malfunctions.
+It’s not a bad idea to purchase additional warranty in case the emotor malfunctions.

 What's the best way to store an ice cream machine?

-Clean thoroughly after use, wrap the wire, and store in a cupboard.
+Clean thoroughly after use, wrap the unit, and store in a cupboard.

 Why Trust Liquor.com?